 The EAT formula

-Here’s a couple of content marketing examples.
+Here are a couple of content marketing examples.
 I’m a marketer and if I start writing about health, and when you get fevers and you get sick; should you go to a hospital or not?
 I’m not an expert on that.
 I can only provide content marketing services.

 No matter how well written and how many backlinks I build, they should have ranked that content because that’s not my expertise and it can damage someone.
 A content marketing blog is the best example.

 So, you want to make sure you’re adding your author bio on every page that you’re writing content on.
-Linking to your social profiles, guest posting on sites to build up your credibility.
+Linking to your social profiles, and guest posting on sites to build up your credibility.
 Maybe even create a Wikipedia page.
 All of this will help.

 If you don’t know how to build backlinks the easiest way is to find an online backlink checker tool – Moz or Ubersuggest can help.
-Type in the URL of any one of your competitors, click on the backlinks report; you’ll see all of their pages that have a ton of backlinks, who’s linking to them.
+Type in the URL of any one of your competitors, and click on the backlinks report; you’ll see all of their pages that have a ton of backlinks, and who’s linking to them.